 Even if your congregation does not embrace the concept of “tithing,” communicate to your members how much regular giving means to the church.
 Make sure they know how impactful it is and that, without it, many church activities would not be possible.

-Tithing goes hand-in-hand with commitments to give.
+Tithing goes hand-in-hand with commitments to give and these proven ways to give to church.
 Annual pledge drives should be an important component of determining your church budget for the coming year.
 Holding them at the end of a calendar year will allow you to see in writing what people intend to give during the coming one.

 Beyond budgeting, there are two other reasons that pledge drives are effective.
 One is that members usually pledge at least what they gave last year.
 But often they increase their pledge.